Terms & Conditions

 Please read the terms and conditions of the tickets available for purchase for performances at the Barnes Children’s Literature Festival (the “Festival”).

-Tickets to the Festival can be purchased only through the OSO.
+Tickets to Festival events can only be purchased online from the website www.barneskidslitfest.org.

 Ticket Exchange and Refund

-Discounts cannot be offered for tickets to the event.
+Discounts cannot be offered for tickets to Festival events.

 In the event of the cancellation of a performance, the Festival will not be held responsible for any expenses, such as accommodation, transport or sustenance incurred by the ticket holder.